 : complementary lowland wildlife area.
 Game viewing by 4x4 and on foot.
 Currently can be stayed in only as part of a mobile safari run by a tour company.

 Lakeshore & Islands: plenty of lake-based activities, or simply relaxing on a beautiful beach.
 A choice of accommodation is provided at Chintheche by Chintheche Inn, Makuzi Beach Lodge or The Beach House.
 Nkhata Bay has good mid-market accommodation: Njaya Lodge and Safari Cottage.
 Further north is Sangilo Sanctuary, a real gem.
-Across the lake on Likoma Island is luxurious Kaya Mawa and on the Mozambique shore are Nkwichi Lodge in the unspoilt Manda Wilderness and Mbuna Bay Retreat, slightly further south.
-Returning south on the western shore, Ngala Beach Lodge, just north of Dwangwa, has recently been upgraded under new owners, and the Nkhotakota Safari Lodge is on the beach but also gives access to the Nkhotakota Wildlife Reserve.
-Back closer to Lilongwe, Senga Bay has the choice of the traditional colonial Sunbird Livingstonia Beach or the Safari Beach Lodge, set in a forest reserve and with some unique wildlife viewing opportunities.
+Across the lake on Likoma Island is luxurious Kaya Mawa, plus Ulisa Bay Lodge and Mango Drift, and on the Mozambique shore is Nkwichi Lodge in the unspoilt Manda Wilderness.
+Returning south on the western shore, Ngala Beach Lodge is a gem just north of Dwangwa, and the Nkhotakota Safari Lodge is on the beach but also gives access to the Nkhotakota Wildlife Reserve.
+Back closer to Lilongwe, Senga Bay has the choice of the traditional colonial Sunbird Livingstonia Beach, but also gives access to the new Blue Zebra Lodge on the Marelli Islands in the Lake Malawi National Park.

 Heading south from Lilongwe, highlands are soon encountered at Dedza, which has the added attractions of its famous pottery and nearby Chongoni Rock Art, a World Heritage Site.
 Continuing into South Malawi, Blantyre is the country’s largest town, with historical monuments and a variety of attractions close by.
 South of Blantyre, the Lower Shire Valley is home to no less that three national parks and wildlife reserves, all now being returned to former glories.
 East of Blantrye, is the magnificent Mount Mulanje and the beautiful Thyolo tea estates it overlooks.
 Beginning the return north, the old capital town of Zomba and the famous views from Zomba Plateau are a short drive away.
 A little further on is Liwonde National Park, Malawi’s most popular and best established game park.
 Lake Malawi is reached initially at a strip known as the ‘southern lakeshore’ where you’ll be spoilt for choice of accommodation.
 From there it’s a short drive to Cape Maclear/Lake Malawi National Park and its range of attractions.
 Back in Central Malawi, Senga Bay is reached via the interesting Mua Mission, and then it’s a short return to Lilongwe.